LeonardoVieiraNunes/suguru-haskell/README.md

 Compilar:
-ghc -o main main.hs
+ghc -o Main Main.hs

 Rodar:
-./main
+./Main

 // TO DO